Install the Mac Adapter

 - Navigate to the location of the adapter installer.
 By default this is the AdapterInstallers folder.

-- Run the command line shown as in the example below from the Terminal.
+- Run the command line as in the example shown below from the Terminal with your substituted values.

 - Once the adapter installer launches, proceed through the installation wizard as required.

-For more information, please see Authorize and Assign Computers to a Group.
+For more information, please see Authorize and Assign Computers to a Group in Privilege Management Console.

 Uninstall Privilege Management for Mac